A Complete Guide to Testing AI and ML Applications

 - Human bias is typically present in training and testing datasets.
 It should be identified and removed in AI model test situations.

 - AI works well with sophisticated input models.
-If the inputs are not up to the mark, the defects are more complex, and to resolve them, a lot of time and effort is consumed.
+If the inputs are not up to the mark, the defects are more complex, and a lot of time and effort is consumed to resolve them.

-- AI is an already complex system, and even minor defects in the system are greatly amplified.
+- AI is a complex system, and even minor defects are greatly amplified.
 The difficulty in this problem resolution also increases.

 Testing machine learning applications are also difficult and pose several self-assessment challenges: